itsa/itsa.github.io/_docs/event-dom/index.md

 ##centerclick and rightclick##
 The native `click`- event is devided into: into: `tap`, `centerclick` and `rightclick`.
 This means that -when subscribed to a tap-event- the subscriber only gets invoked on a `left-mouseclick` or a true tap-event when on mobile devices.
 And  on systems where a mouse is present, you can listen for a `rightclick` or `centerclick`-event.

+##anchorclick##
+Because the *click*-event isn't available, you need another way to listen (or preventDefault) anchor-clicks.
+Clicks on anchor-elements are transformed into the `anchorclick`-event.

 ##mouseover and mouseout##

 ###Native DOM way###